dex4er/terraform-eks-flux-demo/README.md

 `cluster_in_private_subnet` variable.

-The demo avoids Kubernetes Provider as it leads to many problems when the cluster is not available or about to replace or destroy. `local-exec` is used instead as an experiment if it is possible to communicate with Kubernetes without a provider.
-Unfortunately, it is problematic to use additional tools in Terraform Cloud runs so a current solution is suboptimal: it installs each copy of an external tool separately for each `null_resource`.
-It might be changed to the shared directory with `asdf_dir` variable when it is possible to run pre-apply commands (ie. Gitlab CI, GitHub Actions, Spacelift, etc.) or Terraform is run locally.
+The demo avoids Kubernetes Provider as it leads to many problems when the cluster is not available or about to replace or destroy. `shell_script` is used instead as an experiment if it is possible to communicate with Kubernetes without a provider.
+It might be changed to the shared directory with `asdf_dir` variable when it is possible to run pre-apply commands (ie.
+Gitlab CI, GitHub Actions, Spacelift, etc.) or Terraform is run locally.

 ## Terraform Cloud